 Award decisions are based on family income, all family assets, including residence(s), retirement savings, other real estate holdings, stocks, bonds, equities, children’s savings, 529s, etc., and family liabilities.
 Home equity and retirement savings are considered as assets, and capital gains are considered as income.
 Child support is considered an expense to the payer and income to the payee.
 If able, all parents of school-aged children are expected to work towards the cost of tuition.
 An income of $25,000 will be imputed to a non-working, fully able adult with school-aged children.
 Education costs for adults or adult children are not allowed expenses, and we do not support a parent’s voluntary reduction of income with financial aid.
 We do not offer a work-study program for students to offset tuition costs, nor do we barter or trade services offered by parents in lieu of tuition.
 Tuition costs increase at an average of four percent each year, and the school assumes that a family’s ability to pay will increase as their children move through the school.
 If a family’s income does not change significantly from one year to the next, we attempt to maintain grant amounts for students as they move through the school.

-GFS proudly offers over $4 million of aid each year.
+GFS proudly offers over $4 million of aid each year to students in Kindergarten through 12th grade.
 However, we still are unable to meet the need of all of our qualified applicants.
 Therefore, we offer aid to current families first, and then review the applications of newly accepted families.
 We wish we could meet all applicants’ demonstrated needs.
 However, because the demand for aid exceeds available aid funds, we prioritize offers of aid to students in the higher grades; children of alumni, faculty, and staff; students who are Quaker; and/or students who bring diversity to our community.

 Please note, offers of aid to students in grades 1-5 are very limited.